semgrep/semgrep-docs/docs/getting-started/quickstart-sms.md

 # Quickstart for Semgrep Managed Scans

 Semgrep Managed Scans (beta) is the fastest method to scan repositories at scale with Semgrep.
-Instead of adding Semgrep to your CI/CD pipeline, which requires a configuration file for each repository, Semgrep handles the scan process for all of the repositories you add to it.
+Instead of adding Semgrep to your CI/CD pipeline, which requires a configuration file for each repository, Semgrep handles the scan process for all of the repositories you add.

 ## Supported source code managers